CCTPS/UK/README.md

 1. [Interoperability of Decentralised Proximity Tracing Systems Across Regions](https://drive.google.com/file/d/1mGfE7rMKNmc51TG4ceE9PHEggN8rHOXk/edit) a draft paper from several countries and the DP3T team on how their apps can interoperate.
 1. [NHSX Repository for Source Code and Documentation of their contact tracing app](https://github.com/nhsx)
 1. [Data Protection Impact Assessment NHS COVID-19 App PILOT LIVE RELEASE Isle of Wight](https://faq.covid19.nhs.uk/DPIA%20COVID-19%20App%20PILOT%20LIVE%20RELEASE%20Isle%20of%20Wight%20Version%201.0.pdf)
-1. [Analysis of the NHSX DPIA](https://osf.io/preprints/lawarxiv/6fvgh) a pre-print of an analysis of the DPIA written by Michael Veale who is a member of the DP3T team
+1. [Analysis of the NHSX DPIA](https://osf.io/preprints/lawarxiv/6fvgh) a pre-print of an analysis of the DPIA written by Michael Veale who is a member of the DP3T team.
-1. [Effectiveness of trace, test & isolate strategies](https://www.medrxiv.org/content/10.1101/2020.04.23.20077024v1.full.pdf) pre-print of modelling done by a significant group which indicates that contact tracing apps supress the spread only if it is part of a larger public health strategy including manual contact tracing.
+1. [Effectiveness of trace, test & isolate strategies](https://www.medrxiv.org/content/10.1101/2020.04.23.20077024v1.full.pdf) pre-print of modelling done by a significant group which indicates that contact tracing apps suppress the spread only if they are part of a larger public health strategy including manual contact tracing.
-1. [Coronavirus Contact Tracing: Evaluating The Potential Of Using Bluetooth Received Signal Strength For Proximity Detection](https://www.scss.tcd.ie/Doug.Leith/pubs/bluetooth_rssi_study.pdf) a very recent study examininb how Bluettith needs to be used in contact tracers, specifically it concludes that oversampling is required.
+1. [Coronavirus Contact Tracing: Evaluating The Potential Of Using Bluetooth Received Signal Strength For Proximity Detection](https://www.scss.tcd.ie/Doug.Leith/pubs/bluetooth_rssi_study.pdf) a very recent study examininb how Bluetooth needs to be used in contact tracers, specifically it concludes that oversampling is required.
 1. [German Contact Tracing App](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md) technical documentation about the German contact tracing app.
 1. [Security Analysis of NHSX App](https://stateofit.com/UKContactTracing/) by Chris Culnane and Vanessa Teague, a security analysis, including code review, of the NHSX contact tracing app. it has initial responses from NCSC.
 It also contains non-technical commentary too.
 1. [NCSC Response to Security Analysis](https://www.ncsc.gov.uk/blog-post/nhs-covid-19-app-security-two-weeks-on) a blog from NCSC answering some of the points raised in the security analysis conducted by Chris Culnane and Vanessa Teague.
-1. [Secretary of State for Health letter to JHRC](https://committees.parliament.uk/publications/1223/documents/10345/default/) letter from the Secretary of State to the Human Rights Committee reiteratung his position that no further legislation is required, and declining the draft legislation offered by the committee.
+1. [Secretary of State for Health letter to JHRC](https://committees.parliament.uk/publications/1223/documents/10345/default/) letter from the Secretary of State to the Human Rights Committee reiterating his position that no further legislation is required, and declining the draft legislation offered by the committee.
-1. [A Coronavirus Contact Tracing App Replay Attack](https://down.dsg.cs.tcd.ie/tact/replay.pdf) a proposed attack on Bluetoith based contact tracers from team at Trinity, Dublin.
+1. [A Coronavirus Contact Tracing App Replay Attack](https://down.dsg.cs.tcd.ie/tact/replay.pdf) a proposed attack on Bluetooth based contact tracers from team at Trinity, Dublin.
 Also provides estimates of how the possible amplification possible to cause cascading false alerts.
-1. [A Survey of attitudes to Covid19 contact tracing](https://github.com/carstenmaple/SpeakForYourself/blob/master/SpeakForYourselfv1.0.pdf) A survey conducted by Warwick and Birmingham on the UK population's attitude to contat tracing in the specific context of the Covid19 pandemic.
+1. [A Survey of attitudes to Covid19 contact tracing](https://github.com/carstenmaple/SpeakForYourself/blob/master/SpeakForYourselfv1.0.pdf) A survey conducted by Warwick and Birmingham on the UK population's attitude to contact tracing in the specific context of the Covid19 pandemic.
 1. [A collection of research on contact tracing](https://docs.google.com/document/d/16Kh4_Q_tmyRh0-v452wiul9oQAiTRj8AdZ5vcOJum9Y/edit) a consolidated set of  research on privacy-preserving contact tracing and exposure notification for COVID-19.